Seattle, United States of America

 Are public transportation stops accessible to people using mobility devices?
 Yes

 Are public transportation stops accessible to people using service animals?
-Yes
+No

 Is the area around the venue safe and well-lit?
 Yes

 Parking is available at the venue

 Is the parking lot guarded?
 Yes